Are you insured?

 For the workday: Your presence is not required.
 The attending crew is briefed on every job and has access to photos taken during the quote process.

-Our clean-up process is just as crucial as every other step.
-We pay high attention to detail and are meticulous when cleaning up your space.
+Our clean-up process is just as crucial as every other step of our service.
+We pay close attention to detail and are meticulous when cleaning up your space.

 Payment is due upon receipt of the invoice unless otherwise indicated by the technician.